 From the broken city of Christchurch to the otherworldly Moeraki Boulders, there are many strange places in New Zealand.

-These places are great reasons to visit New Zealand, as they highlight the weird and wonderful part of the country.
+They’re a good reason to visit the country, as they highlight the weird and wonderful parts of the country.
 I will never forget my first time walking around Christchurch, a city ravaged by earthquakes.

 I felt like I was in a warzone such was the devastation!
-Seeing Hobbiton up close and personal was strange, due to seeing this place on the numerous Lord of the Rings films!
+Seeing Hobbiton up close and personal was strange, due to seeing this place in the numerous Lord of the Rings films!